wlangera/gcube-bcubed-hack/paper.md

   - issues: e.g. bugs: crs, improvements: column names, enhancements: spatial pattern, spatiotemporal connection

 # Links to software
-- gcube repo
+The **gcube** code repository can be found here: https://github.com/b-cubed-eu/gcube.
+The final commit hash of the GitHub repo at the end of the hackathon:

-- Commit hash meegeven van einde hackathon: reference point https://github.com/b-cubed-eu/gcube/commit/6cceb2b229ac25d1df47a9c3a2e20b464f827e18 if function names or arguments are differentin this paper, it is because it was changed shortly after the hackathon and is used here as such to improve clarity
+https://github.com/b-cubed-eu/gcube/commit/6cceb2b229ac25d1df47a9c3a2e20b464f827e18

-- current pkgdown website and say that at the time of writing this, there is a version 0.4.0 with vignettes etc. [@langeraert2024gcube]
+The current package version, at the time of publishing this paper, is 0.4.0 [@langeraert2024gcube].
+It contains several vignettes and functions that provide calculation of data cubes for multiple species at once.
+Unit tests are added and documentation is completed.

 # Acknowledgements
 We would like to express our gratitude to the Horizon Europe funded B-Cubed (Biodiversity Building Blocks for policy) project for the organisation of this hackathon.